 Maryland has a long history of support to low-performing schools.
-This application allows LEAs and schools to shed some of the debilitating aspects of NCLB and focus improvement on fiscal and human capital support to fewer schools with more emphasis.
-The State's performance nationally, Education Week's identification as #1 for the fourth year in a row, is not based on relying on high-performing school success but on constantly building the infrastructure and resources for our lowest-performing schools and for those that have very targeted needs.
-To maintain this position, Maryland and its 24 schools systems rely on close communications, shared vision planning, responsible allocation of resources, and an enormous pool of talented educators that are dedicated to constant, sustained improvement.
+This application allows LEAs and schools to focus fiscal and human capital support to fewer schools with more emphasis.
+Maryland and its 24 schools systems rely on close communications, shared vision planning, responsible allocation of resources, and an enormous pool of talented educators that are dedicated to constant, sustained improvement.
+Maryland will annually assess school and student performance using Annual Measurable Objectives as described in Option A and Maryland's revised accountability system.